MayurSit2023/node-stripe-connect/README.md

 ## Installation
-To use this package, you need [Node.js](https://nodejs.org/) installed on your machine. npm install node-stripe-test1
+To use this package, you need [Node.js](https://nodejs.org/) installed on your machine. npm install node-stripe-test

 ## Usage
 To integrate with Stripe, follow these steps:

-Install the package using npm: npm install node-stripe-test1 const stripe = require('node-stripe-test1');
+Install the package using npm: npm install node-stripe-test const stripe = require('node-stripe-test');

 ## License